Understanding Blood Pressure: Readings & Care Tips

 Blood pressure is defined as the force of blood against the walls of the arteries while the heart pumps blood throughout the body.
 It is an important health metric that provides insights about cardiac and overall well-being.

-Blood pressure readings fluctuate throughout the day for various reasons.
+Blood pressure can vary due to physical activity, stress, sleep, posture, caffeine intake, and time of day.
 Thus, you must know what it is and how it is measured.
 Read ahead to understand more about blood pressure readings and their implications.

 What do Blood Pressure Readings Mean?